 The final step in the Action Strategy is supervision techniques, including the use of a Juvenile Response Matrix that the probation officer utilizes.
 The matrix includes graduated sanctions for technical probation violations and incentives to positively reinforce positive behavior.
 The Response Matrix is presented to a supervisor or senior officer when a violation of probation (VOP) is considered.
 A supervisor or senior officer must approve the filing of a VOP.
 Many times, probation officers request an ex parte order when a youth on supervised probation receive a new misdemeanor or infraction offense, and informal handling is requested.
 To date, no ex parte orders have been denied by the Juvenile Court Judge.
 These efforts help to ensure youth do not have unnecessary contact with the Juvenile Court.
 An updated PACT assessment is completed no less than every six months for a juvenile who is under any type of probation supervision.
 This allows for updated risk and needs information to inform team decisions and case planning.
 In the 2020/2021 year, the Juvenile Response Matrix was updated.
 All youth who were on active supervision were given a questionnaire to determine what sanctions and incentives would be most appropriate and impactful.
 As a result, these sanctions and incentives were categorized to optimize their effectiveness.
 All juvenile probation officers received training on the sanction matrix.
-However, as many of the incentives were in-person based, the Coronavirus pandemic restrictions limited their implementation.
-It is the hope that with the lifting of restrictions, the sanctions and incentives will be utilized more frequently.
 Statistics will be gathered to determine appropriate use and further questionnaires will be delivered to youth to ensure the matrix is updated with the needs of the population and evaluated for effectiveness.